Old Connaught House

 Old Connaught House is an 18th-century house located in Rathmichael, Dublin, Ireland.

 Though originally built for bishop William Gore, shortly after his death in 1784 it was leased by William Plunket (later Baron Plunket).
-The house was occupied by the Plunket family for several generations, before being used by the Congregation of Christian Brothers as a novitiate school in the mid 20th century.
+The house was occupied by the Plunket family for several generations.

+The house was sold to the Congregation of Christian Brothers in 1946 and was in use from 1946-72 as a novitiate school before being sold on again.

 The house remained unoccupied for several years before being leased to a non-profit equestrian organisation.

-It was sold in 2000, renovated, and is now a development of residential apartments.
+It was sold in 2000, renovated, and is now a development of 24 apartments in the main house with a further 26 apartments in a separate building within the grounds.

+The townland of Old Connaught was identified by Dún Laoghaire–Rathdown County Council as an 'Historic Landscape Character Area' (HLCA) in their Draft County Development Plan 2022-2028.